seykron/cv/src/cv.en.markdown

 and sites maintenance for third party customers.
 I worked on the progressive maintenance of Citibank Brasil website.
 I was involved in the site's full redesign, mainly developing components that required integration with third- party services like stock exchange tables and currency values, among others.
+I worked with Perl programming language to automate deployments within a proprietary deployment management software.
+It was a challenge to build cross-browser features since there were very few tools (jQuery was at its early phase).

 It was my first direct experience with customers, since I often had to coordinate tasks with them.
-In my free time I did learn software architecture and Java web applications development.
-After the site's redesign I left this company because it became boring and there was no development at all, only maintenance.
+In my free time I did learn Java web applications development.

 *Technologies: SourceSafe, Perl, HTML, CSS, JavaScript*